aleshaleksey/fansys23/09-races.md

 - Advantage on Dex saves (6)
 - Resistance "prone", "restrained", "grappled", "immobilised".
 (4)

+**Race boon (level 8 and 16): (6 points)**
+- +10 to a movement speed of one modality.
+- Gain "Keen senses: Sight" or Xenophonia (animals or spirits).
+- Resistance to one of type of physical damage.

 ___
 ### Half-Dragon (level-5 template = 40 points)